swiftlang/swift-evolution/proposals/0332-swiftpm-command-plugins.md

         // Construct the path of the directory in which to emit documentation. let outputDir = context.pluginWorkDirectory.appending("Outputs")

-        // Iterate over the targets we were given. for target in targets {
+        // Iterate over the targets in the package. for target in context.package.targets {
             // Only consider those kinds of targets that can have source files. guard let target = target as?
 SourceModuleTarget else { continue }